diodelass/Teamech-Desktop/README.md

 log all of these messages to a file in addition to the console.

 ### Client
+There are two clients available for Teamech: the desktop client and the embedded client.
-The only functional client at the moment is the Teamech Desktop console client, which is intended to serve as the master control interface for the Teamech network's human operator.
-The console client uses ncurses to provide a simple scrolling command-line interface somewhat reminiscent of console-based IRC clients.
+The desktop client is intended to serve as the master control interface for the Teamech network's human operator.
+It uses ncurses to provide a simple scrolling command-line interface somewhat reminiscent of console-based IRC clients.
 You can type messages into a simple input line, and press enter to have them encrypted and sent to the server.
 When the server replies with a status code, the code will appear in hex form on the far right end of the corresponding line.
-An embedded (non-user-facing) template version of the client is planned.
-This will simply be the desktop client stripped of all user input and ncurses-related code, primarily designed to be run on a Raspberry Pi controlling a piece of equipment using its GPIO or serial interfaces.
+The embedded client lacks the ncurses user interface, and is intended for developing application-specific clients to be run on device controllers, which receive their instructions and send responses over Teamech.
+In its basic form, the embedded client does nothing; it must be modified to carry out the task that the embedded controller is used for.
-The client can be run from the command line like so:
+The desktop console client can be run from the command line like so:
 `./teamech-desktop [server address:port number] [local port number (optional)] [path to pad file]` If unspecified, the local port number will default to 0, which tells the OS to allocate a port dynamically (this is fine for the client, since no one needs to remember which port is being used).